What is a quasi-governmental health organization?

-A quasi-governmental health organization is a corporation that the government owns via a mostly vote-based board of directors.
-In addition, most corporations also have most employees as members of said boards.
-This system is in place to ensure that both the needs and voices of the people are being heard when it comes to health care decisions.
+A quasi-governmental health organization is a government-owned corporation governed by a primarily vote-based board of directors.
+Most corporations also have most employees as members of said boards.
+This system ensures that the people’s needs and voices are heard when it comes to health care decisions.

 Quasi-governmental health organizations produce and distribute medicines, therapies, cures, equipment, and other medical materials.
 All of their work is done in the people’s interest at a discounted rate or for free, depending on several factors, including the location and size of the population.
 In addition, these corporations also ensure that all living things have access to clean air and water and proper food supplies from land reform initiatives.

 This ensures that no one goes hungry or without shelter despite increased costs due to the transition from capitalism to socialism.
-Furthermore, quasi-governmental health organizations also require their member employees to be given two weeks of paid vacation each year along with eleven paid holidays.
+Furthermore, quasi-governmental health organizations also require their member employees to be given two weeks of paid vacation each year and eleven paid holidays.

 They may additionally provide an additional two weeks of leave per year, depending on their years of employment.

 Quasi-governmental health organizations are formed by local, regional, and national governments worldwide.
-They are created to ensure that no one is left behind when it comes to access to quality healthcare services, including preventative care, regular checkups, routine procedures, and surgeries, as well as mental health services.
+They ensure that everyone has access to quality healthcare services, including preventative care, regular checkups, routine procedures, surgeries, and mental health services.

-Quasi-governmental health organizations also work with local communities to address any problems regarding public sanitation or waste removal.
-Furthermore, quasi-governmental health organizations seek to meet and exceed minimum safety standards set forth by governments across the globe.
+Quasi-governmental health organizations also work with local communities to address problems related to public sanitation or waste removal.
+Furthermore, they seek to meet and exceed minimum safety standards set forth by governments worldwide.

-This ensures that anyone living within a particular jurisdiction has access to safe products that do not risk their health, including food, water, and air supplies.
+This ensures that anyone living within a particular jurisdiction has access to safe products, including food, water, and air supplies, that do not risk their health.

 What is the difference between quasi-governmental health organizations and for-profit corporations?

 While both quasi-governmental health organizations and for-profit corporations produce medical materials, they differ in purpose.
-The former exists to ensure that no one is left behind regarding the availability of life-saving medications or therapies, while the latter exists solely to make a profit.
+The former ensures that no one is left behind regarding the availability of life-saving medications or therapies, while the latter exists solely to make a profit.

-Furthermore, only the last is concerned about the cost of production rather than quality which differentiates them from quasi-governmental health organizations.
-Only quasi-governmental health organizations spend money on research and development and create new treatments for diseases that affect millions worldwide each year.
+Furthermore, only the last is concerned about the cost of production rather than quality, which differentiates them from quasi-governmental health organizations.
+Only quasi-governmental health organizations spend money on research and development and create new treatments for diseases affecting millions worldwide yearly.

 In addition, quasi-governmental health organizations also offer their services and medical products at a discount or for free, depending on the situation.